dalong0514/readnotes/20190201读书笔记/2019030Refactoring2EdR02.md

 This book has taught refactoring to many people, but I have focused more on a refactoring reference than on taking readers through the learning process.
 If you are looking for such a book, I suggest Bill Wake’s Refactoring Workbook [Wake] that contains many exercises to practice refactoring.

 Many of those who pioneered refactoring were also active in the software patterns community.
-Josh Kerievsky tied these two worlds closely together with Refactoring to Patterns [Kerievsky], which looks at the most valuable patterns from the hugely influential “Gang of Four” book [gof] and shows how to use refactoring to evolve towards them.
+Josh Kerievsky tied these two worlds closely together with Refactoring to Patterns [Kerievsky], which looks at the most valuable patterns from the hugely influential "Gang of Four" book [gof] and shows how to use refactoring to evolve towards them.

 This book concentrates on refactoring in general­-purpose programming, but refactoring also applies in specialized areas.
 Two that have got useful attention are Refactoring Databases [Ambler & Sadalage] (by Scott Ambler and Pramod Sadalage) and Refactoring HTML [Harold] (by Elliotte Rusty Harold).